Dryfesdul History, Family Crest & Coats of Arms

 Early Origins of the Dryfesdul family

-Dumfriesshire (Gaelic: Siorrachd Dhùn Phris), a Southern area, bordering on England that today forms part of the Dumfries and Galloway Council Area.
+The surname Dryfesdul was first found in Dumfriesshire (Gaelic: Siorrachd Dhùn Phris), a Southern area, bordering on England that today forms part of the Dumfries and Galloway Council Area.
 Specifically, the family claims descent from Dryfesdale, a civil parish in Annandale.
-CITATION[CLOSE]

 Early History of the Dryfesdul family

-Another 206 words (15 lines of text) are included under the topic Early Dryfesdul History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dryfesdul research.
+Another 138 words (10 lines of text) are included under the topic Early Dryfesdul History in all our PDF Extended History products and printed products wherever possible.

 Dryfesdul Spelling Variations